7RU7H/Archive/Development/APIs/API-Hacking.md

 #### Broken User Authentication (BUA)

-Broken User Authentication (BUA) is incorrect implementation of authenication mechanism leading to the compromising of authentication tokens or temporary or permanent impersonation of user’s identities.
+Broken User Authentication (BUA) is incorrect implementation of authentication mechanism leading to the compromising of authentication tokens or temporary or permanent impersonation of user’s identities.

 Hunt for:
 - Can you: